felipemsalles/Games-projects/README.md

-# Games
+# Snake Game

 **Purpose of this Repository**

-This repository is intended for my projects for developing games in different languages with the aim of learning and creating projects.
+This repository is intended for my project to develop the Snake Game in Python.

 **Snake Game using Python**